 Both projects demonstrated success in scaling-up with the Livestock FFS showing strong likelihood of being Rwanda Agricultural Board.
 Evidence of innovative approaches to knowledge management (KM) and impact beyond both projects were rather limited.

-LMRP: Following the geographical targeting criteria 351 villages were mobilized in 2018 (100% annual target) with a cumulative of 700 villages (70% end of Programme target).
+Sudan LMRP: Following the geographical targeting criteria 351 villages were mobilized in 2018 LMRP (100% annual target) with a cumulative of (2014-2022)700 villages (70% end of Programme target).
+In those villages, around 1,100 women's IAMDP SCGs were formed (1,162 in 2017) with (2017-2024) 42.000 members (46% of target).

-IAMDP (2017-2024)

-SCGs were formed (1,162 in 2017) with 42,000 members (46% of target).
 The total number of households reached as of now effectiveness of targeting and outreach